AnzuFTNW/anilist-tierlist-maker/README.md

 # How To

-- Select if you want to make a character/animanga/staff tierlist
+- Select what kind of tierlist you wanna make
 - Click on the top right menu icon to reveal the card-pool and trashbin
 - Drag and drop characters from the card-pool into your tierlist
 - Change the individual color and name of each tier/row